AscherFriedman/AscherFriedman.github.io/_posts/2022-09-28-NLP_Shapley.md

 ```
 Note that in these shaply plots a word either exists or it doesnt, so blue just means no word, and red means words are in the sentance for an observation.
 ## ART
-Here we can see that words such as Ballet, Artist, Painter and Opera tell the model that the sentance belongs to category ART.
-Also if it sees "Island" or "novel", it is a good indication that it is not art.
+Here we can see that words such as "Ballet", "Artist", "Painter" and "Opera" tell the model that the sentance belongs to category ART.
+Also if it sees "Island" or "Novel", it is a good indication that it is not art.
 ![](/images/NLP_p1/ART.png)

 # Picked some specific examples that are interesting to look at